Two Ways to Tell a Brand Story

 “Brand storytelling” doesn’t necessarily mean a captivating tale that fits into a Once Upon a Time framework.

 It’s often something else entirely: a combination of words — in the case of print ads, very few words — and images that create a memorable experience.

 How you shape those elements depends on what you sell.
 Is it luxury?
 Safety?
 Fun?
 Prestige?
 Productivity?

-Both of these are important marketing stories, and both build your brand.
 Knowing how they work in tandem enables you to enhance your audience’s experience with you and your business.
-It helps you to build trust and find your connection points with your customers.
+It helps you to build trust and uncover your connection points with your customers.

 Different kinds of stories require a different kind of telling.
 Do it well and you create a seamless picture: your customers can easily see themselves working with you.
 That makes selling — and buying — far easier.